-The day before your surgery, shower and shampoo well.
-You may be asked to wash your whole body below your neck with a special soap.
+Shower and wash your hair the day before your surgery.
+You may need to wash your whole body below your neck with a special soap.
 Scrub your chest two or three times with this soap.
-You also may be asked to take an antibiotic to prevent infection.

 On the day of your surgery:

-Expect to spend 5 to 7 days in the hospital after surgery.
-You will spend the first night in the ICU and may stay there for 1 or 2 days.
+Expect to spend 4 to 7 days in the hospital after surgery.
+You will spend the first night in the ICU and may stay there for 1 to 2 days.
 Two to three tubes will be in your chest to drain fluid from around your heart.
 These are usually removed 1 to 3 days after surgery.

 You will be moved to a regular hospital room from the ICU.
-Your nurses and doctors will continue to monitor your heart and vital signs until you are stable enough to go home.
+Your heart and vital signs will continue to be monitored until you go home.
 You will receive pain medicine to control pain around your surgical cut.

 Your nurse will help you slowly resume some activity.
 You may begin a program to make your heart and body stronger.

 Mechanical heart valves do not fail often.
-However, blood clots develop on them.
+However, blood clots can develop on them.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.

-For best results, have aortic valve surgery at a center that does many of these procedures.
+Biological valves have a lower risk of blood clots, but tend to fail over an extended period of time.
+For best results, choose to have your aortic valve surgery at a center that does many of these procedures.

 Fullerton DA, Harken AH.
 Acquired heart disease: valvular.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 62.
+19th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 61.

-Otoo CM, Bonow RO.
+Otton CM, Bowow RO.
 Valvular heart disease.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 62.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap X63.